wp-plugins/admidio-events/readme.txt

 Please note that the free icon font [Genericons](http://genericons.com/) has to be available with your WordPress installation.
 Either by using a theme that includes *Genericons* out of the box (for example [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/) or [Twenty Fourteen](http://wordpress.org/themes/twentyfourteen/)) or by using a Plugin that adds *Genericons* to your theme (for example [Genericon'd](http://wordpress.org/plugins/genericond/)).

 This Plugin needs PHP version 5.3 or higher.
+It is recommended to use Admidio version 2.4.6 or higher (earlier versions haven't been tested).
 == Installation ==

 = Plugin Installation =